-But it’s not just the market leaders who are leveraging Google Ads to scale.
+But it’s not just the market leaders leveraging Google Ads to scale.

-For the vast majority of the SaaS companies we work with, Google Ads represents the lion’s share of their paid acquisition budget and leads – free trials, demos, MQL’s & SQL’s, etc.
+For most SaaS companies we work with, Google Ads represents the lion’s share of their paid acquisition budget and leads – free trials, demos, MQL’s & SQL’s, etc.

-In this article, we are going to provide you with the exact blueprint (including highly detailed step-by-steps and screenshots) on exactly how we strategize, build, and optimize Google Ads marketing campaigns for SaaS companies.
+In this article, we will provide the exact blueprint (including highly detailed step-by-step and screenshots) on how we strategize, build, and optimize Google Ads marketing campaigns for SaaS companies.

 - Increased Marketing Qualified Leads by 78% from the same monthly budget;